 WHAT ARE THE “CRITICAL NEEDS” SUBJECTS COVERED BY ARTC?

-“Critical needs” subjects are subjects in which the state has identified a critical shortage of certified teachers.
+“Critical needs” subjects are subjects in which the state has identified a critical shortage of already certified teachers.
 Each year the Delaware Department of Education reviews this list and adjusts it to reflect changing needs in the state.

 The following subjects are currently “critical needs” in Delaware covered by ARTC: